DSR-RHIT/me447-visualizing-data/cm/cm001_course_syllabus.md

     portfolio.
 To make satisfactory progress, weekly practice should be complete by the following Monday.
   - Weekly readings, completed before class on the assigned day.
-  - Written reading responses completed before class on the day of discussion.
+  - Written reading responses (generally, one every two weeks) completed before class on the day of discussion.
   - Presentations of displays D1 through D7 plus written critiques.
+    After the first graph is due, one new graph per week is expected.

+## labs

+Lab periods are used for working with software and for presentating and discussing portfolio work in progress.

+  - In the first few labs, we set up the basic software environment: installing software, managing files, obtaining data, and starting the portfolio.
+  - In later labs, every student gives a weekly presentation of that week’s new display with small-group discussion and feedback.
+When presentations are complete, the remainder of the lab period is used to work on the practice problems and the portfolio.

 ## attendance